robertoz-01/blood-tests-extractor/README.md

 1. Copy a PDF with a blood test to `examples/input`
 2. Run `source .venv/bin/activate` to use the poetry virtual environment
-3. Run `python -m src.command_line examples/input/checkup-123.pdf`
+3. Run `python -m src.command_line examples/input/checkup-123.pdf` (There is an example pdf file in `tests/data/fake-blood-check.pdf`)
 4. Look at the generated HTML file(s) in `examples/output`

 Run the tests and coverage with: